Negro Parbellon: the story begins...

 We had a somewhat chilly river crossing (see video below - beware language warning!), then took a short cut over a large hill to our valley.
 We saw plenty of Huaynaco, and followed their tracks.
 They are hunted by puma, and we saw several caves like this one, with piles of bones outside.
 Being in Argentina, we had barbecued meat for dinner with our mule driver, and turned in.

 The following day we did a 12 km hike up the valley over rough ground.
-It was ankle-breaking terrain, and at times we had to scramble up the steep sides of the valley to avoid the water – one slip and we’d end up tumbling down towards the torrential river below.
+It was ankle-breaking terrain, and at times we had to scramble up the steep sides of the valley to avoid the water.
 We call these ‘just don’t fall’ moments, and they weren’t to be the last on this journey!

 We made it safely to our base camp at 3,500 metres, and decided we’d go for a carry up to the next camp, as it was early in the afternoon.
 This camp was at 3,900 metres, up a steep rock-strewn valley, and it was terribly hot.
 It was at this moment that I realised that I had forgotten to pack my inner boots!
 I had the outers, but in my rush to pack and leave home, I appeared to have mislaid the inner section, and thoughts of losing my toes to frostbite filled my mind.
 Having said that, I had multiple pairs of excellent socks, so resolved to wear two thick pairs of socks, suck up the blisters, and hope for the best.